dfir-iris/iris-doc-src/docs/operations/modules/natives/IrisWebHooks.md

 ## Important Notes and know issues

-- The module is in beta and will improve over time.
-More customization should be brought on the messages.
 - For a complete experience, some features are missing on the server side - such as case info and user info passed to modules.
-They will be added in the next release and this module will be updated.
 For instance, IOC events do not hold case info, assets update events do not hold the user info who made the change.